dotnet-presentations/letslearn-dotnet-aspire/workshop/5-integrations.md

     .WithImageTag("latest");
 ```

+> Note: there is a new [Garnet integration](https://learn.microsoft.com/dotnet/aspire/caching/stackexchange-redis-integration?pivots=garnet&tabs=dotnet-cli) that simplifies this integration, but the above highlights the flexibility of the integrations.

 1. Run the application and you will now see Garnet running in the dashboard and in Docker Desktop.

     ![Garnet running in dashboard and desktop](./media/garnet-started.png)